opticfluorine/sovereign/README.md

 so progress can be somewhat slow (but typically steady).
 The engine is not feature complete and should be considered as being in a pre-alpha state.

-Sovereign Engine is made available under the MIT license.
+Sovereign Engine is made available under the GNU Affero General Public License, version 3.
+See the LICENSE file for more information.

 ## Third Party Assets